Distribution-sensitive Information Retention for Accurate Binary Neural Network: Distribution-sensitive Information Retention Network

 To retain the information and minimize the loss in the forward propagation, we propose Information Maximized Binarization (IMB) that jointly considers both information loss and quantization error.
 First, we balance weights of the BNN to maximize the information of weights and activations.
 Under the Bernoulli distribution assumption and symmetric assumption of $\mathbf x$, when $p(1)=0.5$ in Eq.~(\ref{ie}), the information entropy $\mathcal H(\mathbf{Q_x})$ of the quantized values $\mathbf x$ takes the maximum value, which means the binarized values should be evenly distributed.
 However, it is non-trivial to make the weight of BNNs be close to that uniform distribution only through backward propagation.

 Fortunately, we find that simply redistribute the full-precision counterpart of binarized weights can maximize the information entropy of binarized weights and activations simultaneously.
-Our IMB balances weights to have zero-mean attribute by subtracting the mean of full-precision weights.
-Moreover, we further standardize the balanced weights to mitigate the negative effect of weight magnitude.
+Our IMB balances weights to have zero-mean attribute by subtracting the mean of full-precision weights. {Moreover, directly binarizing weights without performing the unit-norm might cause two problems.
+First, the full-precision weights are usually heavily clustered in the range $[-1, 1]$, which leads to more significant gradient approximation errors using STE.
+For example, in the full-precision ResNet-18 model for ImageNet, the proportion of weight elements in the range $[-1, 1]$ can even reach more than 95\%.
+Second, since the sign function with zero threshold is applied for the binarization, a large number of weights close to 0 would change the signs and the binarized values due to tiny gradient perturbations, which can make the optimization of BNNs severely unstable.} Thus, we further standardize the balanced weights to mitigate the negative effect of weight magnitude.
 The standardized balanced weights $\hat{\mathbf w}_{\text{std}}$ are obtained through standardization and balance operations as follows

 where $\mu$ and $\sigma$ denote the mean and standard deviation, respectively. $\hat{\mathbf w}_{\text{std}}$ has two characteristics: (1) $zero\verb|-|mean$, which maximizes the obtained binary weights' information entropy.
-(2) $unit\verb|-|norm$, which makes the full-precision weights involved in binarization more dispersed.
-Therefore, compared with the direct use of the balanced progress, the use of standardized balanced progress makes the weights in the network steadily updated, and thus makes the binary weights $\mathbf{Q_w}$ more stable during the training.
+(2) $unit\verb|-|norm$, {which avoids the full-precision counterparts of binarized weights too concentrated.} {Therefore, compared with the direct use of the balanced progress, the use of standardized balanced progress makes the weights in the network stably updated and thus further improves the performance of BNNs.}

 Since the value of $\mathbf{Q_w}$ depends on the sign of $\hat{\mathbf w}_{\text{std}}$ and the distribution of $\mathbf{w}$ is almost symmetric~\cite{Simultaneously-Optimizing-Weight,ACIQ}, the balanced operation can maximize the information entropy of quantized $\mathbf{Q_w}$ on the whole.
 And when IMB is used for weights, the information flow of activations in the network can also be maintained.
-Supposing quantized activations $\mathbf{Q_a}$ have mean $\mathbb{E}[\mathbf{Q_a}] = \mu\mathbf 1$, the mean of $z$ can be calculated by
+Supposing quantized activations $\mathbf{Q_a}$ have mean $\mathbb{E}[\mathbf{Q_a}] = \mu\mathbf 1$, the mean of $\textbf{z}$ can be calculated by

 Since the IMB for weights is applied in each layer, we have ${\mathbf{Q_w}}\otimes\mathbf 1 = 0$, and the mean of output is zero.
 Therefore, the information entropy of activations in each layer can be maximized, which means that the information in activations can be retained.